barmalei/zebkit/readme.md

 Zebkit works in MS Internet Explorer 9+, MS Edge, FireFox 3+, Safari 5+, Google Chrome.
 It should support iOS 7+ and Android 4+ mobile browsers.

-Zebkit require nodejs to be installed.
+Zebkit requires nodejs to be installed.
 If you plan to re-generate zebkit web site you have to install jekyll (https://jekyllrb.com/).

 ## Installation

-To install required packages run the following command:
+To install required nodejs packages run the following command from zebkit home folder:
 ```bash
     $ npm install
 ```

 ## Building zebkit artifacts

-To build all main artifacts (JS code), generate zebkit website run the following command:
+To build all main artifacts (JS code) run the following command:
 ```bash
    $ gulp
 ```

-To build runtime package:
+To build runtime zip package:
 ```bash
    $ gulp runtime
 ```